Cnasboll/HLF25-2/v04/README.md

 ```
 which really was the main focus of this assigment for me, roughly 95% of the time spent.

-Whenever the search encounters heroes with conflicting `Height` or `Weight` information, the user is given the choice of which system of units to use:
+Whenever the _Online_ _Search_ encounters heroes with conflicting `Height` or `Weight` information, the user is given the choice of which system of units to use:

 ```
 Enter a menu option (R, S, U or X) and press enter: